waocats/crabgo/src/doc/src/reference/build-script-examples.md

 ```

 And there we go!
 This should complete our example of building some C code from a
-Cargo package using the build script itself.
+Crabgo package using the build script itself.
 This also shows why using a build
 dependency can be crucial in many situations and even much more concise!

 We’ve also seen a brief example of how a build script can use a crate as a